convox/docs/docs/application/environment.md

 ...
 ```

-In this example the `ENABLED` variable has a default value of `true`, the `LICENSE` variable will just be empty and the `ENVIRONMENT` variable must be defined before the application will start (a variable without a `=` in it's syntax is required).
+In this example the `ENABLED` variable has a default value of `true`, the `LICENSE` variable will just be empty and the `ENVIRONMENT` variable must be defined using the CLI or Web console before the application will start.

 #### Service